antonindanalet/home_office_in_microcensus/README.md

 # Home office: simple binary logit

 This codes estimates a (very simple) binary logit from the data of the Mobility and Transport Microcensus 2015 explaining the "choice" of making - at least from time to time - home office.
-The outputs are available in the following HTML files:
+The outputs are available in an HTML file.
-- <a href="https://github.com/antonindanalet/home_office_in_microcensus/blob/master/data/output/models/logit_home_office.html">without gender and without error</a>
-- <a href="https://github.com/antonindanalet/home_office_in_microcensus/blob/master/data/output/models/logit_home_office~00.html">with gender and with optimization error</a>

 ## Getting Started